 We expect artists to have a commitment to developing their practice, and to engaging in dialogue with Artcore and our audiences, and the wider international contemporary arts and cultural sector.

-We welcome artists with an interest in how sharing online and virtual space and collaborative working can inform the development of their work.
+We welcome artists with an interest in how sharing online, using virtual space and working collaboratively can inform the development of their work.

 How to Apply: